niemopen/niem-naming-design-rules/ndr6.md

 ### 6.2.1 Reference namespace conformance target (REF)

+All of the components in the NIEM model are defined according to the rules in this conformance target; that is, within reference namespaces.

 The components in a reference namespace are intended for the widest possible reuse.
 They provide names and definitions for concepts, and relations among them.
 These namespaces are characterized by "optionality and over-inclusiveness".
-That is, they define more concepts than needed for any particular data exchange specification, without cardinalty constraints, so it is easy to select the concepts that are needed and omit the rest.
+That is, they define more concepts than needed for any particular data exchange specification, without cardinality constraints, so it is easy to select the concepts that are needed and omit the rest.
 They also omit unnecessary range or length constraints on property datatypes.
 A reference namespace is intended to capture the meaning of its components.
 It is not intended for a complete definition of any particular message type or format.

 The representation of a reference namespace is authoritative for its components.
 Once published, those components may not be removed or modified.
 Therefore there can be only one XSD and one CMF representation of a reference namespace.

-All of the components in the NIEM model are defined according to the rules in this conformance target; that is, within reference namespaces.
-A data modeler defining an extension to the NIEM model (or an alternative to the NIEM model) may also choose to follow these rules, in order to maximize reusability.
+AA data modeler defining an extension to the NIEM model (or an alternative to the NIEM model) may also choose to follow these rules, in order to maximize reusability.

 ### 6.2.2 Extension namespace conformance target (EXT)